 How do we celebrate this fun festival?

 Lighting the Hanukkiah is the central observance.
 Whereas once all lights were oil lamps, using candles is a lot simpler.
-The first night, a single candle is lit, with an additional one lit each successive night.
+The first night, a single candle (or oil-dipped wick) is lit, with an additional one lit each successive night.

 The custom of giving Hanukkah gelt (money) in the form of gold-foil-wrapped chocolate coins to children once brought pure bliss to me and my older sister and to previous generations.
 (Shiny pennies, won playing dreidel games, were acceptable, too.)
 I recall the year we got pink gloves!
 Mine were angora, marking not only graduation from mittens but equally from practical plain wool!
 My sister's, on the minus side, were wool, while on the plus side, featured black velvet ribbon threaded through each wristband.
 Whose was the prettier gift?
 I still wonder.